 Afterward, we headed over to the reflection pools and the 9/11 Memorial Gardens.
 We toyed with the idea of heading into the Museum but decided against it.
 It is a very somber museum and important for everyone to visit but current events in our home life meant we didn’t want to bring ourselves down too much.
 We have visited before and just decided not to this time.
 It’s included on the pass so would have been no problem, the queue was very short plus you can skip the queue here, we just were not in the mood.

-Back on the Bus and we started to encounter some of the problems with these bus tours.
+Back on the Bus and we started to encounter some of the regular problems with these bus tours.
 The bus seemed to just hold in battery park for quite some time before moving off.
 This is pretty much the last stop as the bus heads back up to midtown and time square, with just one stop for the intrepid.
 This means there is a collection of buses here and it seems to be a breakpoint for drivers and guides.

-Once we finally moved off, despite being toasty in the sun in the shade or with the breeze of the bus that was going quite quick in the ring road it really got very cold quickly.
+Once we finally moved off, despite being toasty in the sun in the shade or with the breeze of the bus that was going quite quick on the ring road it really got very cold quickly.
 There is a sheltered downstairs area…but who wants to sit down there?

 New York has an answer to this, as the entire ring road ground to a halt!
 It took us over 45 mins to get from downtown up to the Intrepid, even the tour guide ran out of things to say.
 On the plus side, we were treated to great views of the Hudson, the Hight line, and the new Hudson yard development.